GENI-NSF/geni-tools/README-omni.txt

 New in v2.5:
  - Avoid sending options to getversion if there are none, to support querying v1 AMs (#375)
+ - Fix passing speaksfor and other options to createsliver, renewsliver (#377)

 New in v2.4:
  - Add nicknames for RSpecs; includes ability to specify a default